Top of main content

 So, what is POS?

 POS (Point of Sale) is a payment terminal that takes credit or debit cards to make a payment instead of cash.
-The device can be held in hands and is usually placed at checkout counters at shopping points.
+This handheld device is usually placed at checkout counters at shopping points.

 In addition to a traditional POS, the Mobile Point of Sale (mPOS) is also a compact device providing convenient card payment services.
-Currently, you can use your VISA HSBC credit card paid via mPOS to convert any transaction with a minimum value of VND 3,000,000 into an instalment plan.
+Currently, you can use your HSBC VISA credit card paid via mPOS to convert any transaction with a minimum value of VND3 million into an instalment plan.

 Find out more about instalment program at mPOS at HSBC